Kardashev scale: Energy sources

 Kardashev's classification is based on the hypothesis that an advanced civilization uses significant energy, which implies that it must be de facto detectable over long distances, as summarized by Zoltan Galántai.
-For Kardashev, the limit of a civilization's energy consumption is originally located in the region of the electromagnetic spectrum from 10^{6} to 10^{8} Hz, which allows two observations related to thermodynamics.
+For Kardashev, the limit of a civilization's energy consumption is originally located in the region of the electromagnetic spectrum from ×10^6 to ×10^8 Hz, which allows two observations related to thermodynamics.
 First, all the energy consumed is inevitably converted into heat.
 Second, this energy can only be dissipated in the form of radiation scattered in space.
 These two findings are the pillars of Kardashev's theory that cosmic objects with strong radiation could be artificial sources.
 He also considered the possibility of detecting an artificial source by emphasizing the spectral line of hydrogen in its use for nuclear fusion.

-Dutil and Dumas consider several physical limits to continuous energy production, such as photosynthesis (about 10 TW), climate (about 127 TW), and solar flux (174,000 TW).
+Dutil and Dumas consider several physical limits to continuous energy production, such as photosynthesis (about 10 TW), climate (about 127 TW), and solar flux (174000 TW).
 The only inexhaustible source of energy that can sustain a civilization for over several billion years, is deuterium (used in nuclear fusion).
 The sustainability of a civilization must therefore involve "strict control of the exploitation of available resources"; this difficulty in exceeding energy limits may explain the fact that the vast majority of civilizations fail to engage in a space colonization project.

 Astrophysicist Makoto Inoue and economist Hiromitsu Yokoo have explored the possibility that a Type III civilization could extract energy from a supermassive black hole (SMBH).
-The captured energy could meet the extraordinary needs of a civilization that requires about 4 × 10^{44} erg/s.
+The captured energy could meet the extraordinary needs of a civilization that requires about 4e44 s.
 The energy would be captured in the form of radiation emitted by the matter rushing into the star, by means of collectors located within the accretion disk.
 These collectors are similar to Dyson spheres.
 The overflow, as well as the waste of the civilization, would be redirected towards the black hole.
 A fraction of this energy, directed as a high-powered beam, could be useful for space travel.
 A galactic club of civilizations could transmit the energy through networks within the galaxy.
 Within the various central power stations that make up the network, power transmission is periodically switched between transmitter and receiver, according to the galactic rotation.
 To be efficient, this network should be located at the center of the galaxy.